ghi-electronics/Documentation/software/due-script/due-script.md

 ### Subroutine

-Developers can use subroutines to implement "soft" like functions in their code.
+Developers can use Labels to create their own subroutines to implement "soft" like functions in their code.
 These subroutines are similar to functions but do not take variables or return values.

 > [!Tip]
 > The built-in API offers true functions and therefore do take arguments and return values.